alexcu2718/fdf/README.md

 | General search | - | - | 1.70x faster |
 | Directory filtering | 461.8ms | 681.2ms | 1.48x faster |

-## Current Issues

-I haven't got quite the logic down for filesize filtering, it currently returns more results than expected, this due to broken symlinks but there's other issues I've found when trying to resolve these, quite a tricky one!

 ## Technical Highlights